upperlinecode/dollar-pizza-react-final/README.md

 It looks like our yoga instructor web developer completely forgot write the most of the BBQ Chicken component.
 Please complete the component and then put it onto the menu.

 ## Extension
 Can you create a whole new component on your own?
-Jeff would like a footer for the website that has the address and phone number for his pizza shop.
+Kelsie would like a footer for the website that has the address and phone number for her pizza shop.
 Please create a footer component and add it to the website.
 The store address is 555 Time Square, NY, NY 10000 and the phone number is (212) 555 5555